NikaOrl/vkr-orlova-be/README.md

 ## Running DB

-1. Set your local DB according to `env/db.config`
+1. Start app
-2. Run `npm tables:create` to create all the necessary tables
+2. Run `GET /generate-database/create` to create all the necessary tables
-3. Run `npm tables:insert` to insert tables with start data
+3. Run `GET /generate-database/insert` to insert tables with start data

 ## Test